SusanMowers/Re_Cens_Doc/EN/markdown_log _for_ccri_prelim.md

 ## Solutions so far
 ### 1. Spacing
-1.1 A good idea is to standardizing the line breaks between sections - probably to a maximum of four line breaks before new ## headers.
+1.1 A good idea is standardizing numbers of line breaks between sections - probably to a maximum of four line breaks before ## headers.
-1.2 We are looking at how to control line breaks more.
+1.2 We want to better control line breaks.
 #### Method
 - The page now controls line breaks with two spaces at the end of the line above.
 - This reflects best practises A, B and C.